maeddes/hft-24-winter/README.md

 ### **Student/Review Questions**

-1. **What is Kubernetes, and why is it essential for managing containerized applications?**
+1. **What is Kubernetes, and why is it beneficial for managing containerized applications?**
 2. **Describe the roles of the control plane and worker nodes in a Kubernetes cluster.**
 3. **What is the function of the `kube-apiserver` and `etcd` in Kubernetes?**
 4. **Explain Kubernetes’ declarative working mode.
 How does the reconciliation loop ensure consistency?**